Adutchguy/ibcf-music-backend/README.md

 * Retrieve dependencies: `yarn install`
 * Start databases: `yarn start-db`
 * Start server: `yarn start`
-* Clone the frontend repository at https://github.com/vagabond0079/casehawk-frontend
+* Clone the front end repository at:

 ### Create Account/Sign-in
 Users will have the option to create a new account or sign-in on the initial page.
 Account creations requires a valid e-mail, a username, and a password.
 Sign-in requires username and password.

-###  Create Event
+###  Create available entry
-To create an event, the user enters a start and end date and time.
-There is also an option to mark the event as "all day" The name of the event is entered into the tex box, and the event type is selected from the dropdown menu (options are Appointment, Court Date, Deadline, Task).
-When the add event button is clicked, the event will populate to the calendar view.
+To create an available entry, the user enters a start and end date and time.
+There is also an option to mark the available entry as "all day" The name of the available entry is entered into the text box, and the available entry type is selected from the drop down menu (options are Appointment, Court Date, Deadline, Task).
+When the add available entry button is clicked, the available entry will populate to the calendar view.

-### Update Event
+### Update available entry
-To update an event, the user clicks on the event in the calendar view and makes the necessary changes in the available fields.
-The event is updated when the update event button is clicked.
+To update an available entry, the user clicks on the available entry in the calendar view and makes the necessary changes in the available fields.
+The available entry is updated when the update available entry button is clicked.

-### Delete Event
+### Delete available entry
-To delete an event, the user clicks on the event in the calendar view and then clicks on the delete event button.
+To delete an available entry, the user clicks on the available entry in the calendar view and then clicks on the delete available entry button.
 =======
 # ibcf-music-backend
->>>>>>> a5e0e925ead338a3ff6b93c83763d755d9f7ba04